Robert-van-Engelen/Forth500/E500-expanded/README.md

 ## When using the serial interface

-Copy the UUDECODE.BAS program to the PC-E500(S) E: or F: drive:
+Transfer the UUDECODE.BAS program to the PC-E500(S) E: or F: drive via serial:

     > COPY "COM:" TO "E:FORTH500.UUE",A

-Load UUDECODE.BAS into the PC-E500(S), then RUN the program:
+Load UUDECODE.BAS into the PC-E500(S) and RUN the program:

     UUENCODE SELF-DECODER
     DATA_FILE = 'UUDECODE.'